AchooAllergy.com Blog

 AAAAI 2008 Notes: Sublingual Immunotherapy (SLIT)

-sublingual immunotherapyAt this year's meeting, several allergy researchers spoke about SLIT - sublingual immunotherapy.
-This "new" allergy treatment is similar to SCIT- subcutaneous immunotherapy (allergy shots) - but SLIT delivers the solution in the form of drops under the tongue, as opposed to a needle in the arm.
+sublingual immunotherapyAt this year's meeting, several allergy researchers spoke about SLIT – sublingual immunotherapy.
+This ‘new’ allergy treatment is similar to SCIT- subcutaneous immunotherapy (allergy shots) – but SLIT delivers the solution in the form of drops under the tongue, as opposed to a needle in the arm.

 Some allergists in the U.S. already offer SLIT, although it has not yet been approved by the FDA.
 SLIT has been available in Europe for several years.
 In 1998, the World Health Organization concluded that sublignual immunotherapy is a viable alternative to injection.